thibautherremans/flowerstore_archi/readme.md

 ## Introduction

 This is the first version of our flowershop API.

 ## Usage

 First you will have to change the database connection data in appsettings.json to the data of your personal local server environment.
 Next, run the command `dotnet ef database update` in the your terminal so you can make use of the endpoints of the API.

-You can use `dotnet watch run` to run the project; after you get the notification that the application started navigate to <http://localhost:5000/swagger/index.html>; you will get an overview with all the API methods and a quick method to execute them.
+You can use `dotnet watch run` to run the project; after you get the notification that the application started navigate to <http://localhost:5000/swagger/index.html> or <https://localhost:5001/swagger/index.html>; you will get an overview with all the API methods and a quick method to execute them.

 Read through the code; it has been extensively commented.